jeffrey-xiao/dotfiles/README.md

 ## Dotfiles
-This repository contains all the dot files I use for my Ubuntu machine.
+This repository contains all the dot files I use for my Solus machine.

 ## Software I Use
 ```